 Once you leave the hospital, you can take steps to continue your recovery from pancreatitis, such as:

-Stop drinking alcohol.
+- Stop drinking alcohol.
+Even if alcohol was not deemed to be the cause of acute pancreatitis, it is prudent to stop drinking alcohol while recovering.
 If you're unable to stop drinking alcohol on your own, ask your doctor for help.
 Your doctor can refer you to local programs to help you stop drinking.

 Alternative therapies can't treat pancreatitis, but some alternative therapies may help you cope with the pain associated with pancreatitis.